AnkitSankhua/The-Master-Mind/README.md

 # The-Master-Mind
-Mastermind is an engaging code-breaking game.
-Customize the code's length (4-10), make strategic guesses using color abbreviations, receive feedback, and aim to crack the secret code within 30 attempts.
-Put your deduction skills to the test and become the ultimate codebreaker!
+Mastermind is a captivating code-breaking challenge.
+Tailor the code's length (4-10), utilize color abbreviations for your guesses, and work to decipher the code within 30 attempts.
+With valuable feedback after each guess, it's a game that tests your strategy and deduction skills, offering endless excitement for aspiring codebreakers.